Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	<body>

 		<!-- Body content here -->
-		[Find header and footer components from registry.origami.ft.com and put them here]
+		[Find code of the header and footer components from <a href="http://registry.origami.ft.com">registry.origami.ft.com</a> and paste it here]

 	</body>
 	</html>